 This post may contain affiliate links.
 Please read our disclosure policy.

-You may also like my sweet potato shepherd’s pie or my vegetarian shepherd’s pie.
+If you prefer a lighter version, try my sweet potato shepherd’s pie, or for a vegetarian option, try my vegetarian shepherd’s pie.

-Here’s a quick visual below of what you’ll need for this flavor-packed Shepherd’s Pie.
+Here’s a quick visual below of what you’ll need for this easy Shepherd’s Pie recipe.
 Full measurements are listed further down in the recipe card.

 - Milk and Chicken broth

-- Tomato passata – Rich tomato goodness to round out the filling.
+- Tomato passata: Rich tomato goodness to round out the filling.
+You can also use tomato sauce

 How to make Shepherd’s pie